File Type

 • “Would have created directory”

-• “Would have removed the file”
+• “Would have removed the file” (regular file or symlink)

 5. Reports Changed: true if changes would occur